dennyreiter/hass-mygaschevy/info.md

 This is a modification of the My Chevrolet Integration from Home Assistant.
 While I do not has an electric vehicle (EV), I do have a gas Chrevolet that uses the My Chevrolet app.
 With a little bit of fiddling, it is possible to retrieve the gas-related inforation, so I can track my fuel economy, and how much gas I have left.

 ## Changelog
+### 0.1.0 - Cleanup
+Clean up some unsed code and flesh out the README
 ### 0.1.0 - Initial release
 First working version for gas vehicle information